 - Arguing on your behalf in court, if necessary

 Are you ready to have an attorney from Suhre & Associates, LLC, help you fight back against your domestic violence charge?
 Please reach out to us today to set up a free consultation at our Indianapolis law offices.
 We have been working on cases like yours for years, and we are ready to do battle on your behalf.

 Need More Info About the Consequences of a DV Conviction?
 Contact Our Indianapolis Law Firm Today

 If you have any additional questions about the negative consequences of a DV conviction in Indiana, please do not hesitate to contact the legal team Suhre & Associates, LLC as soon as you can.
 We will be happy to provide you with the information you need.
-You can contact us by email or phone – whichever is better for you.
+You can contact us by email or phone (317) 759-2599, whichever is better for you.

 Our Indianapolis Criminal Defense Law firm also provides: